 Gryphon CAST Podcast

-Welcome to Gryphon CAST, a new podcast by the College of Biological Science hosted by PhD candidate, Michael Lim.
-Each month, we will highlight new and exciting research coming out of the College, and how that research can affect lives around the world.
+Welcome to Gryphon CAST, a podcast hosted by research technician Amanda Reside and PhD candidate Mackenzie Charter.
+We will highlight new and exciting research coming out of the College of Biological Science, and how that research can affect lives around the world.
 Do you have a question for Gryphon CAST?
 Our experts specialize in a broad range of topics in the fields of genetics, biochemistry, ecology, evolutionary biology, botany, human kinetics and nutrition, and more.
 Send us your questions and they could be featured in an upcoming show!

 Gryphon CAST is a division of SCRIBE (Students Communicating Research in Biology Education) Research Highlights.
 SCRIBE writers take an active role in translating and communicating research results for non-specialist audiences as they develop their knowledge mobilization skills.
 Learn more about our SCRIBE program here.